tranarchy/benzo/README.md

 On most distros the `binutils` package has these tools, so just install that

-If you want to use another assembler you will need to use one that supports `AT&T` syntax
+If you want to use another assembler you will need to use one that supports `GAS` syntax (e.g., `yasm`)

 ## How to use